mossgreen/mossgreen.github.io/_posts/2018-09-05-Spring-Certification-Spring-Core.md

     2. **dependencies are injected via setter**.

     3. From this point.
 Instantiation is completed.
-Now, bean post process beans are invoked before initialization.
+Now, **bean post process beans are invoked before initialization**.
 The preinitialization **BeanPostProcessor** infrastructure beans are consulted to see whether they want to call anything from this bean.
 These are Spring-specific infrastructure beans that perform bean modifications after they are created.
-The `@PostConstruct` annotation method is called, which is registered by CommonAnnotationBeanPostProcessor.
+The `@PostConstruct` annotation method is called, which is registered by `CommonAnnotationBeanPostProcessor`.

     4. The InitializingBean’s `afterPropertiesSet()` method is invoked by a BeanFactory after it has set all the bean properties supplied and has satisfied BeanFactoryAware and ApplicationContextAware.

-    5. The init-method attribute is executed last because this is the actual initialization method of the bean.
+    5. The `init-method` attribute is executed last because this is the actual initialization method of the bean.

 4. Beans are being used